mike-seagull/bash-logger/README.md

 # bash-logging
-just a simple bash logger that logs to the screen and to a file
+just a simple bash logger that logs to the screen (streamhandler) or to a file (filehandler)

 How to use it:

-1. "source logging.sh" in your shell script
+1. "source filehandler.sh" in your shell script to log to a file and "source streamhandler.sh" to log to the console
 2. overwrite the "logfile" variable with the path to the logfile that you want to write to (it defaults to /var/log/"FILEBASENAME".log)
-3. call setloglevel and pass it the log level (defaults to "DEBUG")
-4. call the log functions
+3. call the log functions

 logs available: